 Access to clean water is crucial for any community to thrive.
 BPUB operates three water treatment plants that can supply 50 million gallons of treated water daily, which is more than enough to meet the city's peak demand and cater to a population of over 150,000.
 With a focus on environmentally conscious water conservation programs and capital improvement projects, BPUB supports Brownsville's continued growth.

-The raw water system draws water from the Rio Grande and consists of a river rock weir, a river pump station, two reservoirs providing 186.6 million gallons total capacity, and a raw water transport system.
-Three water treatment plants provide safe and reliable drinking water.
-Two surface water plants provide 40 million gallons per day (MGD) of total capacity at 20 MGD treatment capacity each.
+The raw water system draws water from the Rio Grande.
+It comprises a river rock weir, a river pump station, two reservoirs with a total capacity of 186.6 million gallons, and a raw water transport system.
+BPUB's three water treatment plants ensure that drinking water is safe and reliable.
+The two surface water plants can provide 40 million gallons daily, with a 20 MGD treatment capacity.

-Additionally, BPUB owns 92.91% of the Southmost Regional Water Authority (SRWA) brackish groundwater treatment facility, a 7.5 MGD reverse osmosis desalination plant.
-SRWA includes a 7.5 million gallon storage tank in addition to a 0.75 million-gallon clear well.
+BPUB owns 92.91% of the Southmost Regional Water Authority (SRWA) brackish groundwater treatment facility, a 10.0 MGD reverse osmosis desalination plant.
+The SRWA plant includes a 7.5 million-gallon storage tank.

-The wastewater system provided service to approximately 47,000 customers and accounts for approximately 13% of the BPUB's total operating revenues annually.
+This system serves approximately 53,000 customers and contributes 13% of BPUB's total operating revenues annually.

-The wastewater system is subject to regulation by the Environmental Protection Agency and the Texas Commission on Environmental Quality with regards to operations of the facilities and the water quality of the wastewater plants' effluent.
+The Environmental Protection Agency and the Texas Commission on Environmental Quality regulate the wastewater system to ensure the facilities' proper operation and the quality of the wastewater plants' effluent.